 During this time Vince Neil started his own self-titled side project featuring himself with Steve Stevens (guitar/bass), Vik Foxx (drums), Robbie Buchanan (keyboards), Robbie Crane (bass), Dave Marshall (guitar), Tommy Funderburke, Timothy B. Schmidt, Donna McDaniel and Christina Nichols (back. vocals) to release Exposed (1993) and Carved In Stone (1995).

-The best of album The Best Of Motley Crue (1998) followed and made 20 in the U.S. with the follow-up studio album New Tattoo in 2000 featuring Randy Costillo (ex-Ozzy Osbourne) to replace Tommy Lee who left to form his own act Methods Of Mayhem, an act featuring Rapper Tilo with Ken Andrews and Danny Lohner (guitar), Scott Kirkland (keyboards), Chris Chaney (bass) as well as guest performers Chrystal Method, Fred Durst, Lil' Kim, Kid Rock, Snoop Dogg, George Clinton and Mixmaster Mike who produced one self-titled album this far in 2000.
+The "best of..." album Greatest Hits (1998) followed and made 20 in the US with the follow-up studio album New Tattoo in 2000 featuring Randy Costillo (ex-Ozzy Osbourne) to replace Tommy Lee who left to form his own act Methods Of Mayhem, an act featuring Rapper Tilo with Ken Andrews and Danny Lohner (guitar), Scott Kirkland (keyboards), Chris Chaney (bass) as well as guest performers Chrystal Method, Fred Durst, Lil' Kim, Kid Rock, Snoop Dogg, George Clinton and Mixmaster Mike who produced one self-titled album this far in 2000.

 In 2006, a lawsuit was filed by Neil, Mars and Sixx against Carl Stubner, Lee's manager.
 The three sued him for Lee's contract to appear on two unsuccessful reality shows the band claim hurt its image; it was subsequently settled.